-Communities affected by the disaster are in the best position to articulate their needs and leverage resources to support their recovery.
-As a result, and in accordance with the LEMR, local authorities are responsible for leading their recovery.
-The role of the province is to connect subject matter experts with local leadership and to support community recovery and decision-making, where authorized by provincial legislation.

-Recovery activities may commence while a community is still involved in responding to an incident, the majority of these activities will occur after the emergency or disaster incident has stabilized or ended.
+Local authorities affected by disaster are in the best position to articulate their needs and leverage resources to support their recovery.
+In accordance with the LEMR, local authorities are responsible for leading their recovery.
+The role of the province is to connect subject matter experts with local leadership and to support local authority recovery and decision-making, where authorized by provincial legislation.
+While the majority of recovery activities will occur after the emergency or disaster incident has stabilized or ended, recovery activities may commence while a community is still responding to an incident.